nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * The `ModuleCode` should only contain alphanumeric characters and spaces, and it should not be blank.
 * The `ZoomLink` should be either blank, or a valid URL.
-* `AssignmentDetails` should only contain alphanumeric characters and spaces if added.
+* `AssignmentDetails` should not be blank if added.

 <img src="images/ModuleClassDiagram.png" width="550" />